Educational Qualifications: B. Eng (Electrical Engineering), (BUK) 1983, M. Sc (Telecommunications), (ABU) 1988

 Before he became the Executive Director of CISLAC, Mr. Auwal had worked with the Community Action for Popular Participation (CAPP) as a Programme Officer where he led projects on Community Development and Human Rights.
 He then moved to the Centre for Democracy and Development (CDD), during this period he led projects on diverse areas on Legislative /Policy Advocacy, Local Democracy, Good Governance, Constitutionalism and Development.

-Mr. Auwal has gained considerable experience on training programmes at the international level and has also written many articles, as well as being a regular public commentator on TV – Al-Jazeera, CNN, BBC, NTA, AIT, TVC, Channels TV; Radio – BBC, VOA, Radio Germany, Radio France and Radio Iran both in Hausa and English languages; and has been featured widely in the Newspapers.
+Mr. Auwal on the International level has gained considerable experience on training programmes and has also written many articles as well as being a regular public commentator of Newspapers, Radio, TV e.g. Al-Jazeera, CNN, BBC, NTA, AIT, TVC, Channel TV, VOA, Radio Germany, Radio France and Radio Iran, FRCN etc, both in Hausa and English languages.

 Barrister Adesina Oke is a seasoned legal practitioner with more than 12 years experience in the legal practice in Nigeria.
 He is also renowned in the areas of administrative control and management and has stormed the weather in the legal profession.